leanprover/lean4/src/lake/README.md

 * `extraDepTargets`: An `Array` of [target](#custom-targets) names to build before the library's modules.
 * `defaultFacets`: An `Array` of library facets to build on a bare `lake build` of the library.
 For example, setting this to `#[LeanLib.sharedLib]` will build the shared library facet.
 * `nativeFacets`: An `Array` of [module facets](#defining-new-facets) to build and combine into the library's static and shared libraries.
 Defaults to ``#[Module.oFacet]`` (i.e., the object file compiled from the Lean source).
-* `precompileModules`, `buildType`, `moreLeanArgs`, `weakLeanArgs`, `moreLeancArgs`, `moreLinkArgs`: Augments the package's corresponding configuration option.
+* `precompileModules`, `buildType`, `moreLeanArgs`, `weakLeanArgs`, `moreLeancArgs`, `moreServerArgs`, `moreLinkArgs`: Augments the package's corresponding configuration option.
 The library's arguments come after, modules are precompiled if either the library or package are precompiled, and the build type is the minimum of the two (`debug` is the lowest, and `release` is the highest)

 ### Binary Executables